Katie-Rae Ebzery

-Katie-Rae Ebzery (born 8 January 1990) is an Australian former professional basketball player who played 15 seasons in the Women's National Basketball League (WNBL).
+Katie-Rae Ebzery (born 8 January 1990), also known as Katie Ebzery, is an Australian former professional basketball player who played 15 seasons in the Women's National Basketball League (WNBL).
 She was a three-time All-WNBL First Team member and a two-time Olympian with the Australian Opals.

 Early life

-Ebzery was born in Waratah, New South Wales.
+Ebzery was born in Newcastle, New South Wales, in the suburb of Waratah.
 From a young age, she would watch her mum and cousins play basketball.
 She started playing socially at the age of five, and by the age of nine she was playing representative basketball for the Newcastle Hunters.
 She attended St Mary's High School in Newcastle.

 Professional career

 Ebzery debuted in the Women's National Basketball League (WNBL) in 2005 with the Australian Institute of Sport (AIS).
 The talented guard left the AIS after three seasons with 65 WNBL games to her name at just 18 years of age.
 After playing for the Dandenong Rangers in the 2008–09 season, she stepped away from the WNBL for the 2009–10 season.

 In 2010, Ebzery joined the Sydney Uni Flames.
 In 2014–15, she passed 200 WNBL games and was named the Flames Club MVP after averaging 16.8 points per game, the sixth highest average in the league.
 She played her sixth season for the Flames in 2015–16 and was named to the WNBL All-Star Five.

 For the 2016–17 season, Ebzery moved to Russia to play for Dynamo Moscow.

 Ebzery returned to the WNBL and the Sydney Uni Flames for the 2017–18 season.

 In June 2018, Ebzery signed a two-year contract with the Perth Lynx.
 In the 2019–20 season, she was named to the WNBL All-Star First Team.

 In June 2020, Ebzery re-signed with the Lynx.
 In the 2020 WNBL Hub season in Queensland, she was named to the All-WNBL First Team.
 She finished the regular season fourth (18.0) in scoring and ninth (3.6) in assists.

 In October 2021, Ebzery retired from the WNBL after 15 seasons and 304 games.